jacksgt/go-xmpp/README.md

 - For writing simple chatbot to control a service or a thing,
 - For writing XMPP servers components.

-The library is designed to have minimal dependencies.
-For now, the library does not depend on any other library.

 ## Configuration and connection

 ### Allowing Insecure TLS connection during development